We meet Jan at a boutique hotel in Palma de Mallorca to speak about coaching, life & business

-Jan has just come back from a speaking gig in Vienna, The entrepreneur, speaker, & coach splits his time between Europe and California spreading the art of living a successful yet relaxed and fulfilled life.
+Jan has just come back from a speaking gig in Vienna, The entrepreneur, speaker, & coach splits his time between Mallorca and California spreading the art of living a successful yet relaxed and fulfilled life.

 What is the Story behind JB Coaching & Consulting?